Waterfront Information

 The Club does not offer slips because the anchorage is quite open to storm winds.

-Dinghy/Kayak Storage
+Dinghy/Kayak storage

 The Club has 50 rentable spaces for dinghy storage and 20 spaces for kayak storage on a set of racks near the Boat Launch ramp.
 Once a member has rented a space, he/she has first claim on continuing the rental annually.
 Members wishing to rent a storage space should contact the Club Manager.